(Full information below, or visit my dedicated editing services site here)

-Are you interested in having your work evaluated or edited?
-I offer private manuscript services to both individuals and businesses.
-My experience?
-In the past three years I’ve edited and/or copyedited some twenty novels, four anthologies, and one nonfiction book; before that are various stints of freelancing, going back as far as 1992.
-I also have fifteen years of writing and critiquing experience as well as three books of my own in print, one of which was a UK nonfiction bestseller in 2012.
-For references, click here.
+I offer full manuscript services for writers.
+With twelve years of experience, I’ve edited and/or copyedited scores of novels, five anthologies, and various nonfiction works.
+I also have over two decades of writing and critiquing experience as well as five books of my own in print, one of which was a UK nonfiction bestseller in 2012.

 Editing is the process of annotating copy or textual information to flag and remedy errors, and any written material needs it.
 Whether you’ve written a novel, a newsletter, a report, or a restaurant menu, it almost certainly contains a number of typos, grammatical infelicities, misused words, inconsistent formatting, logical errors, and other nasties.
 You can’t see them but others will.
 Some of those others will care.
 Some of them won’t buy your product or book because of these errors.

 It’s tempting to skip having one’s work professionally edited.
 And yet, whether you’re a business owner or an author looking to self-publish, the edit/copyedit is a vital step.
 Without it, you risk missing your mark; at worst, you can come off looking ignorant and incompetent.

 Editing breaks down into several levels, (see below) although there can be a lot of overlap.
 Different editors will have different processes, especially with DE (developmental editing).

 Developmental or Comprehensive Editing: a “deep dive” that addresses the entire manuscript and considers the macro and structural aspects of the work at chapter and scene level, as well as the separate issues of character, plot, pacing, dialogue, and more.